jtcaovan/shopping-cart/README.md

 ## Learning Outcomes

-This project was created in congruence with React and Redux documentation, tutorials and courses as a means for active learning.
+This project was created in congruence with React and Redux tutorials, courses and documentation as a means for active learning.
 It was helpful to work on this project while learning React/Redux concepts to reinforce my knowledge.
 It was also a challenge for me to practice my UI/UX skills and design a real-world ecommerce website.

 ## Features
 * A real-world ecommerce website with a fully functional shopping cart.
 * Filter products by specfic collection
 * Clean, minimalist UI design
-* Responsive design

 ## Tools and Technologies
 * Javascript